s132048/docs-korean-cpython/Doc/reference/datamodel.rst

       These represent an immutable set.
 They are created by the built-in :func:`frozenset` constructor.
-As a frozenset is immutable and :term:`hashable`, it can be used again as an element of another set, or as a dictionary key.
+As a frozenset is immutable and :term:`해쉬가능(hashable)`, it can be used again as an element of another set, or as a dictionary key.

 Mappings